MaciejBuczak/maciejbuczak.github.io/conferences.md

    <div class="conference-topic">Topic: Why do "100-year" crises happen every 10 years?</div>
    <div class="conference-meta">📅 03-05.2026</div>
 <p class="conference-description">In spring 2026, I had the opportunity to deliver an original lecture titled "Why do '100-year' crises happen every 10 years?" at several universities.
 During the lecture, I guide the audience through the history of financial risk modeling methods, compare these methods with those used in hydrology, and point out the paradigmatic problems underlying their assumptions.
 I delivered the lecture at:</p>
-<p style="margin-left: 0; padding-left: 0; font-style: italic;">• March 2026 – Faculty of Economic Sciences, University of Warsaw</p>
+<p style="margin-left: 0; padding-left: 0; font-style: italic;">March 2026 – Faculty of Economic Sciences, University of Warsaw</p>
-<p style="margin-left: 0; padding-left: 0; font-style: italic;">• April 2026 – Faculty of Economic Sciences and Management, Nicolaus Copernicus University</p>
+<p style="margin-left: 0; padding-left: 0; font-style: italic;">April 2026 – Faculty of Economic Sciences and Management, Nicolaus Copernicus University</p>
-<p style="margin-left: 0; padding-left: 0; font-style: italic;">• April 2026 – Faculty of Economics, University of Economics in Katowice (online lecture)</p>
+<p style="margin-left: 0; padding-left: 0; font-style: italic;">April 2026 – Faculty of Economics, University of Economics in Katowice (online lecture)</p>
-<p style="margin-left: 0; padding-left: 0; font-style: italic;">• May 2026 – Faculty of Management, University of Economics in Katowice</p>
+<p style="margin-left: 0; padding-left: 0; font-style: italic;">May 2026 – Faculty of Management, University of Economics in Katowice</p>

    <div class="conference-buttons">
      <a href="/conferences/Kryzysy 100-letnie co 10 lat - konspekt.pdf" class="conference-button">